rodneyshupe/Cookbook/Recipes/Canapes-Tapas/LacqueredBacon.rst

 Directions
 ----------

-1. Set the oven temperature to 400 degrees F.
+1. Set the oven temperature to 400F.
 2. Line a half sheet pan with parchment paper and lay the bacon in a single layer so that there's little or no space between the pieces on a cooling rack set in the pan.